Day 82: Transit to the South Island

 Entrance to Tory Channel

-Once past Arapaoa, which used to be part of three South Island before sea levels rose, we entered the Queen Charlotte Sound, taking that the rest of way to Picton.
+Once past Arapaoa, which used to be part of the South Island before sea levels rose, we entered the Queen Charlotte Sound, taking that the rest of way to Picton.
 The Queen Charlotte Sound will be the primary backdrop for views for the next couple of days, as the TA starts the South Island following the Queen Charlotte Track.

 Entering the Queen Charlotte Sound